 Loyola's ongoing response to COVID-19

-Loyola University Maryland is reopening its campuses and offering a residential experience for undergraduate students along with in-person classes for the Spring 2021 academic semester to the greatest extent the public health situation permits.
+Loyola University Maryland has reopened its campuses to offer a residential experience for undergraduate students along with in-person classes for the Spring 2021 academic semester.
 Together, our Loyola community is taking steps to promote and advance the health and safety of our Loyola community as we continue to deliver a high-quality Jesuit liberal arts and professional education and experience for our students.

-See the reopening plans for Loyola's Spring 2021 semester
+See the COVID Operations Plan for Loyola's Spring 2021 semester

 Please check back as this page will continue to be updated with more information.
 Questions may be sent to email@example.com.